LintlyCI/Lintly-Docs/docs/index.md

 ## Supported Languages

-Lintly currently supports **Python 2.7 and 3.6**.
-There are plans to add support for more languages in the future.
+Lintly currently supports **Python 2.7 and 3.6** and **JavaScript**.

 If you would like to request a language or linter then please create a [feature request here](https://github.com/LintlyCI/Lintly-Issues/issues).

 ## Authentication and Permissions